ztimson/ng-datatable/README.md

 [![CircleCI](https://circleci.com/gh/ztimson/ng-datatable/tree/master.svg?style=svg)](https://circleci.com/gh/ztimson/ng-datatable/tree/master)

 A lightweight, feature rich table to display data.
-It is built with twitter bootstrap in mind but its simple table structor makes it easy to style.
+It is built with twitter bootstrap in mind so it will be automatically styled if you have the css included but its simple table structor makes it easy to style.

 Features: